UCB-Bootcamp/masterTicket2.0/README.md

 # masterTicket2.0

   ## Description
-  This application was created to connect music lovers and display local music events. masterTicket2.0 is a refactor of our original masterTicket group project. masterTicket2.0 uses the MERN stack to provide a forum-like site where a user can post musical events and mark an event as something they are attending.
+  This application was created to connect music lovers and display local music events. masterTicket2.0 is a refactor of our original masterTicket group project. masterTicket2.0 uses the MERN (MongoDB, Express, React, Node) stack to provide a forum-like site where a user can post musical events and mark an event as something they are attending.
 Users also have a dashboard where they can see all of the events that they've posted as well as the one that are attending.

 ![masterTicket2](https://user-images.githubusercontent.com/11637772/126530082-db68e52b-9c66-4748-933a-c1eff6652239.png)